logo

 "Ever been to Kauai?
 The chickens run that island."

-The Reddit community sure had a lot to say about the Feral chicken gangs.
-It was surprising that "free food" was basically causing this many problems for people.
+The Reddit community sure had a lot to say about the feral chicken gangs.
+It was surprising that "free food" was essentially causing this many problems for people.

-Some people buttressed the fact that angry chickens are a handful, while others assured that a chicken problem is no problem at all.
+Some people emphasized the fact that angry chickens are a handful, while others assured that a chicken problem is no problem at all.

 What do you think would have been the most appropriate way for the island to address this invasion, especially with animal rights advocates lurking?